greenfishbluefish/sims_loader/README.md

 ## load

 This will load the requested rows (and all necessary parent rows) into the database you have connected to.
+More information about the specification file in the Generating Sims section.

 ### Parameters